 America was once a place where college was the conduit to success.
 The cost of college was affordable.
 Moreover, if a loan was necessary for college, it used to be affordable and could be paid off without interfering with any budding professional’s financial dream or financial prospects.
 College provided every student upward mobility.
+There are many ways to do this, however, students need a loan to go to college now, meaning that lending from parents may not give success to the kid but instead cause friction between family members.
 Every parent assisting a kid or co-signing a loan for the kid had the notion that they prepared their kid for success.

 On average, the annual cost of education at public schools has risen 57 percent since 2005 to nearly $18,000, according to College Board figures Sallie Mae cites in its latest quarterly pitch to investors.
 Students at private schools are paying more than $39,000, or nearly 44 percent more than they did in 2005.

 The so-called “cost of attendance gap”, or the difference between what a four-year degree will cost incoming freshmen versus the amount of government loan money available to them, has risen over the past 10 years by 59 percent to nearly $152,000 for the typical student who started at a private school in 2011, Sallie Mae tells investors.
 For public school students, the gap has increased 90 percent to about $69,000.

 Sallie Mae loans, which are relatively more expensive now than they were before the financial crisis, help “bridge the funding gap,” the company says.

 What is unethical is that these same Universities are investors in these lending corporations.
 Investors in any corporation aim to maximize their incomes at all cost.
 Universities have an incentive to increase their cost in order for their lenders to make larger loans and increasing profits.
 The Huffington Post says: